ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 keeps a very small stock of it within.
 However many friends you have, do not
 neglect yourself; through you have a
-thousand, net one of them lov
+thousand, net one of them love
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_jennet_ver02:data:sn85026941:00393348446:1871091401:0549/pct:7.834956,50.626623,11.945603,5.780738/!600,600/0/default.jpg"/>
 </td>